MidnightMages/AdvancedComputers/README.md

 - Adding more fun stuff like servers, etc.

 ## Downloading
 While in alpha, versions can be downloaded via the [github releases section](https://github.com/MidnightMages/AdvancedComputers/releases).
-Once we reach Beta status we will move to Modrinth and probably CurseForge too (maybe this will also take place while in alpha, if there is high demand).
+You can also get releases from [Modrinth](https://modrinth.com/mod/advanced-computers/settings/description) and possibly in the future also CurseForge.

 ## Targeted minecraft versions
 Currently this targets Minecraft 1.20.1 (forge), but we do plan to extend that once the mod reaches the Release state (i.e. containing very few bugs and being mostly content complete).